 PhD candidates: Courtney Applewhite | Letícia Cobra Lima | Sophia McCabe | Virginia ‘Ginny’ Reynolds Badgett | Mary Okin | Melina Gooray

 Elyse A. Gonzales | Kayla Bonnin PhD | Nick Pici PhD | Chelsea Catania PhD | Kristina Van Dyke PhD | Erika Carlos | Nastacia Schmoll | Leah Kuritzky PhD | Melissa Walker | Chad Sykes | Victoria Herbert | Ida Storm | Joanna Lamstein | Cliff Lundberg | Sebastian Schumacher | Ilse Westerik

 In The News

-impactmania INTERVIEWS have been cited by a number of global media outlets, universities, Cambridge Scholars Publishing, the United Nations, and the US Consulate.
+impactmania’s work have been cited by a number of global media outlets, university presses, the United Nations, and the U.S. Consulate.
 The Women of Impact program has been awarded with the U.S. Embassy Public Diplomacy Grant (2019).

 Harvard Business School